HC1Team/better-workout/README.md

  **For testing purposes**
  - To test this project run "npm start" from the command line while in the directory /../frontend/better-workout (where the node_modules is located)
  - If it does not run at first, from the same directory run "npm install" to get the required dependecies in node_modules.
+Then you can run npm start again.
  - The backend is currently still in production.
 Needs refinements to better operate with the frontend.